Skip to content

 Testing

-Elysia use Web Standard API to handle request and response while tRPC require a lot of ceremony to run the request using createCallerFactory.
+Elysia uses Web Standard API to handle request and response while tRPC requires a lot of ceremony to run the request using createCallerFactory.

 ts